 - Oreo – any flavor you love.
 Most Oreos are accidentally vegan, but be sure to check the ingredient list as some regional differences exist.
-There are also some certified vegan Oreo alternative like Back to Nature’s Double Cream Cookies.
+There are also some certified vegan Oreo alternatives like Back to Nature’s Double Cream Cookies.

 - All-Purpose Flour – to give it a rich texture.

-- Non-Dairy Milk of choice – we used unsweetened almond milk but oat milk or soy milk works.
+- Non-Dairy Milk of choice – we used unsweetened almond milk, but oat milk or soy milk works.

 - Unsweetened Cocoa Powder

 - Baking Powder

 - Vanilla Extract

 Sugar is optional as Oreos are already very sweet.
 Taste the batter before cooking and add only if you have a very sweet tooth.